VISA ON ARRIVAL

 Visa regulations for UK passport holders

-In spite the opening of the London Iranian Consulate, in order to obtain a tourist visa, all UK passport holders (of ‘English/Scottish/Welsh heritage’) are still required to book a tour and travel in the company of an ‘official guide’ at all times – thus required to join a group or a private tour, with the itinerary predetermined, pre-booked and prepaid.
+In order to obtain a tourist visa, all UK passport holders (of ‘English/Scottish/Welsh heritage’) are still required to book a tour and travel in the company of an ‘official guide’ at all times – thus required to join a group or a private tour, with the itinerary predetermined, pre-booked and prepaid.

 - If you have an Iranian friend who is actually resident in Iran and willing to act as your host, they can lodge an application in person, directly with the Foreign Ministry in Tehran, and obtain the visa permit on your behalf – this is not the same as sending an ‘invitation’, which does not work for UK passport holders.